mweagle/Sparta/content/docs/local_testing.md

 INFO[0000] Starting Sparta server                        URL=http://localhost:9999
 {{< /highlight >}}

-The _localhost_ server mirrors the contract between the NodeJS proxying tier and the **Go** binary that is used in the AWS Lambda execution environment.
+The _localhost_ server mirrors the contract between the NodeJS proxying tier and the **go** binary that is used in the AWS Lambda execution environment.

 Per the instructions, let's create a _testEvent.json_ file with the required structure: